azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 Set `Deploy shared Azure resources` as title and close the issue `Deploy SCM shared Azure resources` using the keyword `closes #<issue id>` in the pull requests body.

 :::tip
 📝 If you want, you can add a reviewer.
-But since you as the Administrator are excluded from the branch rules, you can merge the pull request.
+However, since you as the Administrator are excluded from the branch rules, you can merge the pull request without a review approval.
 :::

 Wait a few seconds, until the status checks are triggered: